gpscal/voip_analysis_ml/README.md

 # VoIP Analysis with Machine Learning

-This project provides a web-based interface for analyzing Voice over IP (VoIP) communications using machine learning techniques.
+This project provides a web-based interface for analyzing VoIP communications using machine learning techniques.
 It includes functionality for analyzing PCAP files and training ML models for VoIP quality assessment.

 ## Project Structure